 If whale watching Tenerife is on your travel wish list, you can experience whale watching at Los Cristianos, one of the things to do in Los Cristianos.
 Jump onboard a boat to the channel between Tenerife and La Gomera; the best place for spotting minke and sperm whales.
 More than 20 species are found off the coast and you may even see a killer whale!

 Siam Water Park

 Do the touristy thing at Siam Water Park.
-You don’t need to be in a group to experience Europe’s largest water park.
-Called “Siam” because of its Thai style, it has gorgeous tropical vegetation and plenty of Siam Park rides to help you cool off from the heat, including water slides nearly 30 metres high.
-It’s definitely a place to cool off and have some fun.
-Siam Park opening hours are from 10:00 to 18:00 from May to October and close at 17:00 in the winter months.
+You don't need to be with others to experience Europe's largest water park.
+Called “Siam” due to its Thay style, it has gorgeous tropical vegetation and plenty of Siam Park rides to help you cool off from the heat, including water slides nearly 30 metres high.
+It's definitely a place to cool off and have some fun.
+Siam Park opening hours are from 10:00 to 18:00 between May to October and close at 17:00 in the winter months.

 Relax and unwind on one of the many beautiful beaches that surround Tenerife, with many offering water sports and whale and dolphin watching excursions.
 But if you prefer to just take in the glorious surroundings, read a book or listen to music, then Tenerife is a great place to do it.

 If you're a party Girl about the Globe, the island attracts big named DJ's so get glammed up and party with the rest of the revellers at Playa de las Americas, especially at Flannigans, or Veronicas where you are guaranteed to meet others.
 If you're on the island between the months of July of August, you can spend the night at Siam Water Park dancing to a DJ on the weekend night by the wave pool.
 Very cool!